tycon/tycon.github.io/_posts/2014-09-23-SC-vs-Linearizability.markdown

 Evidently, linearizability is a stronger constraint than sequential consistency (or serializability).
 Nevertheless, it is said that linearizability is a local property (i.e., composable), sc is not.
 (I don't understand this.
-If you know what this means, please let me know.)
+If you know what this means, please drop a comment.)